Tanh-wink/question_generator/readme.md

 In response to the problem of "problem generation of Chinese medicine literature", our team's solution is as follows:

 + **Training:**
 (1) The pre-trained models of UniLM-MASK and BERT types are used as the baseline, and the sentence pair of "document + answer + question" is used as input.
-(2) 结合使用标签平滑和基于 Embedding 层的对抗扰动来防止过拟合。 (3)利用知识蒸馏技术来提高单模型的泛化性能。
+(2) Combining label smoothing with adversarial perturbations based on Embedding layers to prevent overfitting.
+(3)Using knowledge distillation techniques to improve the generalization performance of a single model.
-+ **生成阶段：** (1) 使用 beam search 策略来进行问题生成。(2) 在每个时间步的单词预测阶段，使用基于 **WoBERT** 和 **WoNEZHA** 进行集成投票预测。
++ **Generating：** (1) Using beam search strategy for question generation.(2) In the word prediction stage at each time step, use ensemble voting prediction based on **WoBERT** and **WoNEZHA**.

-本解决方案在复赛榜单排名第四，**Rouge-L** 得分是：0.6278。
+This solution ranks fourth in the semi-finals list，with **Rouge-L** score：0.6278.

-## 2.2 数据预处理模块
+## 2.2 Data preprocessing
-使用 main.py 中的 load_train_json 函数，从原始数据 round1_train_0907.json 中提出去 QA pair。
+Use the load_train_json function in main.py to extract the QA pair from the original data (round1_train_0907.json).
-我们尝试过剔除原始文本中的一些 非法字符 ，对一些字符进行替换。但模型的效果没有提升，所以，数据预处理的模块，暂时只起到数据提取和编码的作用。
+We have tried removing some illegal characters from the original text and replacing some characters.
+However, the performance of the model has not been improved.
+Therefore, the data preprocessing module only plays the role of data extraction and encoding for the time being.
-我们将 text 和 answer 作为 Bert 的第一个句子，question 作为 bert 的第二个句子。具体编码格式如下：
+Concretely, We take text and answer as Bert's first sentence, and question as Bert's second sentence.The encoding format is as follows:
 ~~~
     token_ids: [CLS] + text + [SEP] + answer + [SEP] + question + [SEP]
     segment_ids:  0 + 0 + 0 + 0 + 0 + 1 + 1
 ~~~
-数据集划分：
+Data set division:
-	我们使用 sklearn 的 train_test_split 函数对训练数据进行划分，90% 做为训练集， 10% 作为验证集。通过设置随机种子为 42 ，让实验具有可复现性。
+	We use sklearn's train_test_split function to split the training data, 90% as training set and 10% as validation set.
+Make the experiment reproducible by setting the random seed to 42 .

 ## 2.3 Model Building
-### 2.3.1 预训练文件
+### 2.3.1 Pretraining models

 基于已做的实验结果，我们选择性能表现最好的两种 bert 模型作为 ensemble 的对象：